jayknar/RISCV_MYTH_Workshop/README.md

 ## Introduction to RISC-V ISA and GNU Compiler chain
 RISC-V is an open instruction set architecture (ISA) which can be used to implement a RISC-V for free without paying royalties.
 It also allows for customizations thus enabling developers to create processors for specific use cases.

+ISA (Instruction Set Architecture) defines the types of instructions, the instruction format and maximum length of instructions supported by the implemented processor.